TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 * Order Summary Page should be displayed.
     ![Payment](documentation/testing/checkout02.jpg)
 * The Basket should be emptied.
-* Products quantity values should have been updated as well.
+* Product quantity values should have been updated as well.
     ![Payment](documentation/testing/checkout05.jpg)
-* An orders confirmation email should be sent to the users email address.
+* An order confirmation email should be sent to the user's email address.
     ![Payment](documentation/testing/checkout06_conf_email.jpg)
     ![Payment](documentation/testing/checkout07_conf_email.jpg)
 * The order should be added to the Orders History section.